Whitby Men’s Slo-Pitch League

 substitutions allowed.

-games played.
-Players who join a team in midseason must play at least 50%
+Players who join a team in midseason must play at least 50% of the

-of the remaining games for their team and no players can be added to
+remaining games for their team and no players can be added to rosters

 Executive Committee may approve specific cases of absenteeism, which will